zakimjz/zakimjz.github.io/pages/courses/mlib/assign6.md

 # Protein Structure Prediction: Simplified AlphaFold1

-**Due Date**: April 5th, before midnight
+**Due Date**: April 7th, before midnight

 In this assignment, you will implement a simplified version of the AlphaFold protein structure method.
-In particular, we will predict the distance matrix and the dihedral angles, instead of the full 3D coordinate structure.
+In particular, we will predict the distance matrix and the dihedral angles (the angle prediction is optional), instead of the full 3D coordinate structure.

 # Data